hean01/hean01.github.io/content/post/bravo-apple-juice-cider.md

 The docket on the juice package told me that there are 9.5g sugar per 100ml.
 This means 95g per liter and that would give me a cider with approximated ABV of 5.6% when fully fermented.
+I measured an OG of 1.050 for the juice.

 This recipe is for 5 liter ciders follows: